 - spending more time on foreplay

-Women who experience excessive anxiety and irritability during menopause may be prescribed an antidepressant to help with these symptoms.
+People who experience excessive anxiety and irritability during menopause may be prescribed an antidepressant to help with these symptoms.

-To prevent the bone loss that comes with menopause, women should reduce their alcohol consumption and cigarette use, and make sure to get enough calcium and vitamin D each day (1,200 mg of calcium and at least 800 units of vitamin D per day - note that your doctor may recommend a higher dose of vitamin D in some cases and may prescribe medication to help strengthen bones), through your diet and, if needed, supplements.
+To prevent the bone loss that comes with menopause, people should reduce their alcohol consumption and cigarette use, and make sure to get enough calcium and vitamin D each day (1,200 mg of calcium and at least 800 units of vitamin D per day - note that your doctor may recommend a higher dose of vitamin D in some cases and may prescribe medication to help strengthen bones), through your diet and, if needed, supplements.
 Exercise and resistance training, also called weight training or strength training, helps prevent osteoporosis and control weight.

 To maintain a healthy heart, quit smoking, maintain a healthy body weight, exercise regularly, and eat a healthy, balanced diet.
 Depending on your risk factors for heart disease, your doctor may recommend medications to reduce your risk, including medications to control your blood pressure or cholesterol.

 Keep in mind that menopause is a normal stage in a person's life.
 Natural menopause cannot be prevented.

 *All medications have both common (generic) and brand names.
 The brand name is what a specific manufacturer calls the product (e.g., Tylenol®).
 The common name is the medical name for the medication (e.g., acetaminophen).
 A medication may have many brand names, but only one common name.
 This article lists medications by their common names.
 For information on a given medication, check our Drug Information database.
 For more information on brand names, speak with your doctor or pharmacist.